|NLP ARTICLE MENU|

 |Read feedback on NLP hypnotherapy Gold Coast Qld|

 What is important to understand is that you are a pure witnessing consciousness.
 The consciousness is aware of the thoughts.
 Simply put, thoughts are formulated in the right brain and shift across to the language centre in the left brain - which is a rough analogy for the unconscious and conscious minds.
 The act of writing these words is not a conscious process - I can be conscious of the process but I do not consciously write these words.
 Processes in the brain work together and the words come to mind.
 Anyway try the experiment that I give further down in this article and you will see what I mean.
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
-Neuro Linguistic Programming (NLP)- online sessions available.
+Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone or Skype session.
+Neuro Linguistic Programming (NLP) - online sessions available.

 Click the Image to Watch on YouTube